joelparkerhenderson/ways-of-working/README.md

 Ensure you’re giving lots of positive feedback.

+Formal feedback works best when its SMART: Specific, Measurable, Actionable, Relevant, Timely.

 [More…](doc/feedback/index.md)

 ### For meetings and briefings

-Prepare the participants.
-For example "The purpose of this meeting is X because Y".
+Set the stage.
+Example: "The purpose of this meeting is X because Y".

+Announce the agenda.
+Example: "The plan of this meeting is X because Y".

-Plan the outcome.
-For example "At the end of this meeting we want X because Y".
+Optimize the outcome.
+Example "At the end of this meeting we want X because Y".

 [More…](doc/meetings/index.md)